sstevens13/week5/README.md

 ## Requirements

-Create a Rails application that demonstrates a one-to-many model association as shown by going to:
+Create a Rails application that demonstrates a one-to-many model association as shown:

 [Click Here To See the Meetup App](http://cspp52553.com/events)